Critical and Strategic Minerals and Materials

 We create technology and strategies to prevent the spread of nuclear materials.

-INL excels in market and supply chain analytics, operational tools and qualitative assessments for critical materials.
-Our tools have diverse applications, including supply chain analysis, geospatial analysis, market adoption based on technology maturation, production capacity planning, risk and reliability analysis, and socioeconomic impact analysis.
+INL specializes in market and supply chain analytics, operational tools, and qualitative assessments for critical materials, supporting applications such as supply chain and geospatial analysis, technology adoption, capacity planning, risk and reliability, and socioeconomic impact.

 INL is developing artificial intelligence technologies for critical materials research, focusing on discovery, quick data analysis and field exploration.
 This includes work on the Beartooth test bed for equipment health monitoring, fluid property verification and anomaly detection.